JINHXu/CoNLL03_SpaCy_v3/README.md

 ## Models

 Two SpaCy v3 models are trained: an English model and a German model (with respective data)
-* The English model is trained with the CoNLL-2003 English data, the experiment was done on Google Colab (not recommended).
+* The English model is trained with the CoNLL-2003 English data, the model was trained on Google Colab (not recommended).

     _Go to [eng]()_

-* The German model is trained with the CoNLL-2003 German data, the experiment was done locally, also built into a SpaCy project.
-(Everything takes significantly longer time on Colab, running on local machine is recommended.)
+* The German model is trained with the CoNLL-2003 German data, the model was trained locally, also built into a SpaCy project.
+(Everything takes significantly longer time on Colab, running on local machine is recommended in this case.)

     _Go to [deu]()_

-<sub>The [first experiment]() folder includes the report of a first experiment of trianing an Englihs model with data from unoffical source, in which the annotations differ from the official data. </sub>
+<sub>The [fe]() folder includes the report of a first experiment of trianing an English model with data from unoffical source, in which the annotations differ from the official data. </sub>